13th January, 2021

 CDM applies to every construction project.
-If you work in or become involved with the construction industry you will likely hear the term CDM.
-It needs to be applied before, during and after the project.
+If you work in or become involved with the construction industry you are likely to hear the term CDM.
+CDM needs to be applied before, during and after the project.
 But what is CDM?

 In construction, CDM stands for the Construction (Design and Management) Regulations.
-This is a set of health and regulations that apply to every construction project in Great Britain.
-Bit of a mouthful, hence the abbreviation to the much quicker term, CDM.
+This is a set of health and safety regulations that apply to every construction project in Great Britain.
+It's a bit of a mouthful, hence the abbreviation to the much quicker term, CDM.

 “project” means a project which includes or is intended to include construction work and includes all planning, design, management or other work involved in a project until the end of the construction phase;